KNMI/turbowin_plus/README.md

 calculations in reporting marine observations.
 It also provides for the automated compilation, archiving of observations, and ease of transmission ashore to Meteorological Centers.
 TurboWin+ can also display measured data of Automatic Weather Stations.
 TurboWin+ was especially designed for running in the background eg when collecting sensor data.
-It can run for weeks in the background.
 The memory footprint is low and the cpu usage is minimal and by using extended threading the application is always responsive.

 ================================== VERSION 4.0 ================================